Lovegiver/ReactivePipeline/src/README.md.md

 When defining a Task T, what you concretely do is :

  1. Referencing the Operation to execute
- 2. Referencing the Task(s) whom resulting Flux(es) will be used as argument for the T task's Operation
+ 2. Referencing the Task(s) whom resulting Flux(es) will be used as argument for the task T's Operation

+### The DataStreamer

     static Flux<ServerSentEvent<String>> getAllPipelinesStatesFlux()